ishmaelsanchez/ishresume/portfolio.markdown

 description: Involved in nearly every aspect of web site/application creation from project kick-off meetings, client interaction, design and architecture, development, deployment, management, platform development, scaling, training and support.
 permalink: /portfolio/
 ---
 <p>I have been involved in nearly every aspect of web site/application creation from project kick-off meetings, client interaction, design and architecture, development, deployment, management, training and support.
 I've served as the lead for multiple concurrent projects many times over.
 20+ years of supervisory experience.
 15+ years developing for the Internet.
-10+ year of project management experience. <a href="https://www.linkedin.com/in/ishmaelsanchez/" title="Ishmael Sanchez's LinkedIn profile">More information on LinkedIn >></a> </p>
+10+ year of project management experience. <a href="/about/" title="Learn more about Ishmael Sanchez">Learn more Ishmael</a> and his experience or <a title="Contact Ishmael" href="/contact/">contact me</a>.</p> <a href="https://www.linkedin.com/in/ishmaelsanchez/" title="Ishmael Sanchez's LinkedIn profile">More information on LinkedIn >></a> </p>

 <p>Listed below is a sampling of some the companies and projects I've been involved with during my career:</p>
 <ul>